 We know drinking heavily during pregnancy is not safe for the baby.
 We are less sure about the risks of low to moderate drinking, and until we have better information, it’s understandable that health organizations and providers would advise complete abstinence from alcohol.

-Healthcare providers need to educate women about what we know regarding alcohol consumption during pregnancy.
-Women need to be allowed to make their own decisions based on the amount of risk they are willing to accept.
+Healthcare providers must educate women about what we know regarding alcohol consumption during pregnancy.
+Women must be allowed to make their own decisions based on the amount of risk they are willing to accept.
 Many will say, “If there is any risk, I will follow the guidelines and not drink at all.”
 Others may examine the risks and choose to have an occasional drink.

 What if I drank before I realized I was pregnant?

 Women frequently come to us worried because they had a few drinks before they noticed a missed period.
 I assure them there is little evidence to suggest that they harmed their pregnancy.